 Daniel Horan, Chief Executive Officer

-Dan Horan has been creating and building food and farming businesses for 25 years.
-He founded Five Acre Farms to make high-quality, healthy food more broadly available and to keep farmers farming.
-Previously, Dan served for ten years as President & CEO of Papaya King, the New York-based restaurant company, and was a General Manager at Gourmet Garage, an independent supermarket in New York City.
+Dan Horan has been creating and building food and farming businesses for nearly 30 years.
+He founded Five Acre Farms to keep farmers farming and bring the best local food to more people.
+The company finds outstanding farmers using sustainable practices, pays them fairly and tells their stories.
+Its products, sold at grocery stores, restaurants and food shops, are milk, half & half, heavy cream, buttermilk, yogurt, kefir, cage free eggs, apple juice and seasonal apple cider.
+Before launching Five Acre Farms, Dan served for ten years as President & CEO of Papaya King, the New York-based restaurant company, and was a General Manager at Gourmet Garage, an independent supermarket in New York City.
 In 1990, Dan founded Waldingfield Farm, an organic vegetable farm in Washington, Connecticut.
 As the business grew, he recruited his two younger brothers to join him, and Waldingfield Farm continues to operate to this day.
 Dan graduated from Tufts University and earned an MBA from the Yale School of Management.

 Gemma DePalma, Product Sourcing & Development, Farm Relations & Events